Home Remedies for Teething Problems in Babies

 Place a small piece of sterilised soft cloth or hand towel in the freezer.
 Once the cloth has cooled a little, allow your baby to chew on it.
 This will calm him down, as chewing anything cool numbs the gums and helps ease the inflammation.

 Essential oils and hydrosols

 Another natural way of relieving teething pain is to apply diluted essential oils of chamomile, lavender and clove to the gums, cheeks and jaw.
-Clove oil has been widely used since centuries to relieve tooth or gum ache in India.
+Clove oil has been widely used since centuries to relieve tooth or gum aches.
 The use of chamomile and lavender oils are also catching up.

-However, it is important to keep in mind that essential oils should not be used before a baby is 6 months old.
-Also, only diluted forms of about 0.25–0.5 per cent or 1 drop per teaspoon must be used.
+However, it is important to keep in mind that essential oils should not be used before a baby is six months old.
+Also, only diluted forms of about 0.25–0.5 per cent or one drop per teaspoon must be used.

 Hydrosols are a much safer substitute for essential oils.
 They are by-products of the distillation process of plant matter and are much gentler than essential oils.
 They can be diluted further to safely apply to baby’s gums.

 Teething can be very stressful for babies and the entire household.
 Your hugs and kisses along with these natural teething remedies can provide your baby with the much-needed comfort and relief from pain.

 Also read: Tips To Improve Dental Health For Your Child

 Written by Lakshmi Krishnamoorthy on 08 March 2017.